 Workshop participants offer their views on scenario planning and why a project such as this is necessary today.

-APLN-RECNA-Nautilus project using scenario planning to evaluate different futures and generate recommendations for governments, civil society and market actors to address existential risks.
+Using scenario planning to evaluate different futures and generate recommendations for governments, civil society and market actors to address existential risks.
+In collaboration with RECNA.

 Final report of the Pandemic-Nuclear-Nexus project with proposals to address nuclear threats through constituent engagement, technological solutions and regional approaches.